 - I no longer have to clean leftovers from the fridge.

-- Spencer cleans the bathroom and puts out the garbage, recycling and green bin every week, without a reminder.
+- Spencer cleans the bathroom and puts out the garbage, recycling and green bin every week.

 - He makes the TV work and will show me how to do it myself without first saying, “I’m going to teach you how to fish.”